Location: Wallachia region – Romania

 Nearest bus stop: Arefu

-Built at the beginning of the 13th century by the first Walachian rulers, the castle changed names and residents a few times over the centuries; eventually, it was abandoned and left in ruins.
+Commisioned at the beginning of the 13th century by prince Negru Vodă ruler of Walachia (southern Romania), the castle changed names and residents a few times over the centuries.

-Walachian ruller Vlad Țepeș (the Impaler) recognized the potential of the fortress and ordered that the structure be repaired and consolidated, turning Poenari into one of his main fortresses.
+Voivode Vlad Țepeș - Draculea (Vlad the Impaler) recognized the potential of the fortress and ordered that the structure be enlarged and consolidated, turning Poenari into one of his main fortresses.

-1,462 steps must be climbed to reach the ruins of Poenari Fortress, perched high above the surrounding area.
+Visitors must climb 1,480 steps to reach Poenari Fortress, an impressive fortification perched high above the surrounding area.

-The local authorities recently approved plans to build a tram car (cremaillere) to facilitate acces to the fortress.
+The local authorities are considering building a tram car (cremaillere) to facilitate acces to the fortress.

 Poenari Fortress more info